massoncheg/forgejo-docs/docs/contributor/threat-analysis/threat-analysis-remote-login-propagation.md

 ### Actors

-1. **Script Kiddies**: Boored teens, willing to do some illegal stuff without deep knowledge of tech details but broad knowledge across internet discussions.
+1. **Script Kiddies**: Bored teens, willing to do some illegal stuff without deep knowledge of tech details but broad knowledge across internet discussions.
 Able to do some bash / python scripting.
 2. **Experienced Hacker**: Hacker with deep knowledge.
 3. **Hacker**: Hacker with some knowledge.
 4. **Malicious Fediverse Member**: Malicious Members of the fediverse, able to operate malicious forge instances.